lucaspoffo/renet/README.md

 This crate does not dependend on any transport layer, it's supposed to be used to create an reliable and fast Server/Client network.
 It does not have authentication.

-## Renet Udp
-Implementation of an Server/Client using UDP and Renet (does not have authentication yet).
 #### Echo example
 ##### Server